 Knowledge is Power

 Client disclosure: As a part of the file upload process we ask our clients to provide notes on the audio, including a brief outline of the file content, where relevant.
-Clients are encouraged to phone us when they want a more “hands on” approach.
+Clients are encouraged to phone us when they want a more “hands-on” approach.
 We are happy to talk with clients about their specific needs, particularly in relation to difficult, sensitive or disturbing audio content disclosure.

 Typist disclosure: Throughout their time working with Pacific, typists regularly “check in” with the HR Manager and Operations Team.
-From time-to-time particular circumstances arise in a typist’s life, and a typist may not be able to type certain content.
+From time to time particular circumstances arise in a typist’s life, and a typist may not be able to type certain content.

 A quick word with the Operations Manager or HR Manager is all it takes to ensure a typist does not receive audio files with trigger content, for a period of time.

-Open Lines of Communication is Key
+Open Lines of Communication are Key

 Although a simple opt-out works in some circumstances, regular communication between the Operations Team, Human Resources Manager, and typists remains a helpful method of keeping communication open and making sure we know “where people are at”.